tsostarics/ftpals/README.md

 devtools::install_github("tsostarics/ftpals")
 ```

-## Palette Examples
+# Palette Examples

+All palettes are provided by the `ftpals::first_takes` table.
+This
+provides additional metadata such as `videoId`, `artist` name, and
+`song` title.
+Note that some artist/song names are given in Japanese
+while some are given in Romaji, this is just how the data got scraped.
+It seems like if an English translation is provided for a video, then
+download requests from the United States will pull the translation
+instead of the original Japanese.

 `show_pals(i)` will show the two palettes available for a given index in
-the `ftpals::first_takes` table.
+the `first_takes` table.
 The original sampling of colors,
 `first_takes$palette`, is shown on top, and the “optimized” palette,
 `first_takes$optimized_palette`, is shown on the bottom for comparison.
 The “optimized” palette should be a little better for those with